matrixinfer-ai/kthena/docs/proposal/kvcache-aware-plugin-design.md

 ## 7. Conclusion

-The KV Cache Plugin provides a sophisticated approach to pod scheduling based on KV cache hit potential.
+The KV Cache Aware Plugin provides a sophisticated approach to pod scheduling based on KV cache hit potential.
 By leveraging token-level block matching with distributed Redis coordination, it enables intelligent request routing that can significantly improve inference performance in multi-pod environments.

 The plugin's integration with advanced tokenization capabilities and chat template processing makes it particularly well-suited for modern LLM inference workloads, while its configurable parameters allow for optimization based on specific deployment requirements and performance characteristics.